Auto supplier Magna to develop driver assistance technology with Fisker

 Jan 4 (Reuters) - Canadian auto supplier Magna International Inc MG.TO said on Monday it would develop an Advanced Driver Assistance System (ADAS) with Fisker Inc FSR.N for the electric-car maker's Ocean SUV that is expected to launch in late 2022.

+Fisker Chief Executive Henrik Fisker said the collaboration with Magna is essential to develop systems for a vehicle that is due to go into production in less than two years.

+"In normal supplier relations you can spend a year negotiating with everyone," Fisker told Reuters.
+"We don’t have time."

-In December last year, Fisker had said Magna would initially be the exclusive manufacturer of its Ocean SUV in Europe, finalizing a deal signed with the auto supplier in October.
+In December last year, Fisker said Magna would initially be the exclusive manufacturer of its Ocean SUV in Europe, finalizing a deal signed with the auto supplier in October.
+Magna can purchase up to a 6% stake in Fisker as part of that agreement.

-The ADAS technology will use digital imaging radar technology in addition to cameras and ultrasonic sensors, Magna said.
+Magna Chief Executive Swamy Kotagiri told Reuters on Monday the driving assistance, or ADAS, system developed with Fisker is "a great base for other opportunities" with other electric vehicle customers.

+Kotagiri said Magna now has "all the fundamental building blocks" to bring electric vehicles to market for startups or established automakers.
+Magna agreed in December with South Korea's LG Electronics Inc 066570.KSto form a joint venture to produce electric motors, inverters and other electric drive technology.

 ((Shreyasee.Raj@thomsonreuters.com;))